Last Updated on September 8, 2025 by PracticeCafe

 Do: Get Your Fluids

-Drinking water helps keep your teeth clean and bacteria free on top of keeping your body hydrated.
 You should drink plenty of water after your tooth extraction to keep the extraction site clear and prevent infection.
-Remember to not drink through a straw, though, since the sucking motion can disturb the extraction site.
+Remember to not drink through a straw, though, since the sucking motion can disturb the blood clot.

 Do: Address Any Swelling or Pain

-You might feel swelling or pain after your tooth extraction, which is typical and can last up to three days.
+Swelling and pain after a tooth extraction is completely normal and can last up to three days.
 Keep an ice pack handy so you can alleviate any swelling or pain.
-You can ice your cheek in 10 minute increments to help curb the swelling.
+You can ice your cheek in 10-minute increments to help curb the swelling.

 Smoking is damaging to your health, and can increase your chances of developing a dry socket, which often leads to infection.